martinp23/elabchem/README.md

 $ sudo a2enmod ssl
 $ sudo a2ensite default-ssl
 ~~~

+# Installing the MarvinSketcher editor

+The default structure editor is ChemDoodle's Web Components.
+However, you can also install MarvinSketcher.

+Just get the marvin-bin-(...).zip file from [here](http://www.chemaxon.com/download/marvin/for-web-developers/) and unzip it into
+the lib/editors directory.
+Marvin should end up in the lib/editors/marvin directory.

+Then, change the configuration variables in admin/config.php to enable the sketcher.

 # Bonus stage
 * It's a good idea to use a php optimizer to increase speed.
 I recommand installing XCache.